motion sickness in pets

 - Don’t go to the vet or groomer every time you take your pet somewhere.
 If you went to the doctor or dentist every time you rode in the car as a child, you’d be anxious in the car, too!

-- Withhold food and minimize water intake in the couple of hours before your trip.
+- Restrict eating and drinking time.
+Withhold food and minimize water intake in the couple of hours before your trip.

 - Ask your veterinarian about over the counter or prescription medications that combat motion sickness.
 These medications interrupt the signals between the inner ear and the brain to minimize motion sickness.